Nutrient Management

 Symptoms of S deficiency include yellowing of young leaves, less tillers, fewer and shorter panicles, reduced number of spikelets per panicle, and delayed maturity.

 Right amount.
-Use results of MOET test or RCM as basis in properly determining the amount of S to apply.
+Use results of MOET/MOET App or recommendations of RCM as basis in properly determining the amount of S to apply.
 The amount of S in 14- 14-14-12S (12%S) as recommended to treat P and K deficiencies is adequate to correct usual S deficiency.

 Right timing.